 " I identify as a woman and I guess that’s really important to me that femininity doesn’t have to look any particular way.
 I think it’s really important to be able to be a really strong woman and not automatically be seen as a butch versus a typical femme.

-I just think that when you’re doing something that is seen as stronger or more agressive, like singing in a heavy band, I’m proud to be a woman in that role - compared to the idea that I'm just taking on a masculine role, which just kind of erases all the work that women do.''
+I just think that when you’re doing something that is seen as stronger or more aggressive, like singing in a heavy band, I’m proud to be a woman in that role - compared to the idea that I'm just taking on a masculine role, which just kind of erases all the work that women do.''

 T.J.